Sidstumple/cmd-touch/README.md

 ## [KeystoneJS](#keystonejs)
 To tackle the challenge of making the website easy to maintain for the administrator the first logical step was to find a suitable content management system (CMS).
 I researched a couple different CMSs before settling on Keystone.js.
 KeystoneJS is a database driven CMS that uses MongoDB, I have worked with MongoDB before and really liked the clear syntax of it.
 I chose Keystone above a CMS like Wordpress because it's completely written in Javascript and easy to customize to your own preferences.
 It uses MongoDB's models and has a lot of predefined types that you can use to make your text fields.
+[The manual for the CMS can be found here](/manual.md)

 ## [Web App From Scratch](#web-app-from-scratch)
 This website has a [code guideline](/code-styleguide.md) to make sure all code is comprehensible and follows the same structure.